sidharthachatterjee/forcing-trailing-slashes/README.md

 ## Usage

-Copy the `_worker.js` file in your project's `public` directory and it should work as is.
+Copy the `public/_worker.js` file into your project's `public` directory and it should work as is.